reecetech/bamboo-specs/README.md

 The marker `%(projectPlanKey)s` will be substituted for the project-plan key (eg. `BST-ST`) before submission to Bamboo.

+Finally, if the plan has dependent plans they may be specified (as "dependencies"):

+    dependencies:
+      requiresPassing: true
+      plans: [USRSRV-UPSDB]

 A sample plan:

     bambooServer: https://bamboo.reecenet.org/bamboo